Wednesday, October 28, 2015

 The CryptO'pinion?

 Black Lamp is a brilliant game but it's not perfect.
-But what is?
-My beef is with Jolly Jack's controls that can be slow to react due to his (superbly) animated movements.
+My beef is with Jolly Jack's controls that react slowly due to his (superbly) animated movements.
 Imagine that you are walking right, and need to turn left to kill oncoming monsters.
-Well, this action cannot immediately happen because his walking animation must finish first.
+This action does not immediately happen because his walking animation must finish.

 One of my favourite Atari ST games.